What are warts?

 Warts are small, harmless lumps of skin caused by a virus known as the human papillomavirus (HPV).
 A wart will usually have a flesh coloured appearance and the skin forming the wart will be rough.
 Warts are common in school-aged children but can happen at any age.

 - Common warts (verruca vulgaris) — these are small, raised areas of skin, usually round, with a rough surface of skin often looking like the top of a cauliflower.
-These warts often appear on your hands, elbows and knees.
+These warts often appear on the hands, elbows and knees.

-- Plane warts — these are flat warts that are usually yellow in colour and appear on the hands and face.
+- Plane or flat warts — these are flat warts that are usually yellow in colour and appear on the hands and face.
 They are most common in children and can often spread and group together.

-- Plantar warts — these are warts that appear on your feet, usually on the sole, heel or toes.
-The weight of your body causes the wart to be pushed into the skin so a plantar wart will usually not be raised like other warts and may even cause some discomfort when walking.
+- Plantar warts — these are warts that appear on the feet, usually on the sole, heel or toes.
+The weight of the body causes the wart to be pushed into the skin so a plantar wart will usually not be raised like other warts and may even cause some discomfort when walking.
 You may notice a white area of skin with a tiny black dot or dots in the centre.

 How are warts treated?